Rewrite and htaccess: Differences and Considerations for Migrating from NGINX and Apache to Caddy

 14

 to configure Rewrite rules.
-Caddy's configuration file syntax is simple and readable.
+The configuration file syntax of Caddy is simple and easy to read.

 Basic Usage